Guide to Acoustic Guitar Through Saddles

 Collings guitars are often made with a 14 to 26 inch compound radius.
 We advise that you contact Collings support and ask what your factory saddle’s radius was.

-You can printed radius gauges to determine your current saddle’s radius, or contact the manufacturer with your serial number.
+You can print radius gauges to determine your current saddle’s radius, or contact the manufacturer with your serial number.

-Wing radii are often a one inch radius, but we advise that you measure this, too, or contact the guitar builder, before purchasing a replacement through saddle.
+Wing radii are often a one inch radius, but you must measure this, too, or contact the guitar builder, before purchasing a replacement through saddle.

 Step Four: Measure Saddle and Slot Length and Thickness